rmaganza/complex-campaign/README.md

 *Massimiliano Rubino*

-**Statistical and Economic Sciences MSc, Università degli Studi di Milano-Bicocca**
+**Statistical and Economic Sciences BSc, Università degli Studi di Milano-Bicocca**

 The goal of the project was to forecast the probability of click rate on ad banners.
 Real (masked) data was used coming from an automotive campaign.